ZouariOmar/Cpkg/README.md

 # C Functions Package

-A collection of useful C language functions for various purposes.
+A collection of useful C language functions And modular files for various purposes.

 ## Overview

-This repository contains a package of C functions that can be utilized in different C programming projects.
+This repository contains a package of C functions and modular files that can be utilized in different C programming projects.
 The functions cover a range of functionalities and are designed to be reusable across various applications.

 ## Functions Included